Guides

 Step 5: Validate UX, Visual Consistency, and Performance

-Measure Core Web Vitals such as Largest Contentful Paint, First Input Delay, and Cumulative Layout Shift and compare them against the benchmarks from Step 1.
+Compare performance before and after the migration.
+Review Core Web Vitals such as Largest Contentful Paint, Interaction to Next Paint, and Cumulative Layout Shift against the benchmarks captured in Step 1.

-Compare Core Web Vitals before and after migration
+• Compare Core Web Vitals before and after the migration

 Step 6: Execute Launch Day Tasks